box/developer.box.com/guides/box-ai/ai-tutorials/extract-metadata.md

 Box AI API allows you to query a document and extract metadata based on a provided prompt.
 **Freeform** means that the prompt can include a stringified version of formats such as JSON or XML, or even plain text.

+## Before you start

+Make sure you followed the steps listed in [prerequisites for using Box AI][prereq] to create a custom app and authenticate.

 ## Send a request

 To send a request, use the
 `POST /2.0/ai/extract` endpoint.

-Make sure you have generated the developer token to authorize your app.
-See [prerequisites for using Box AI][prereq] for details.

 <Samples id='post_ai_extract' >